 Substances can enter the body through various means.
-Drugs can be smoked, snorted, inhaled, injected, or applied through transdermal means (applied to the skin).
-Some substances can be eaten or drank, such as marijuana and alcohol.
-Regardless of how a substance enters the body, it is carried to the brain through the bloodstream.
-The method by which a drug is administered determines how quickly it affects the body and brain.
+Drugs can be smoked, snorted, injected, swallowed (pills, capsules, liquids), or applied through transdermal means (applied to the skin).1,2 Some substances can be eaten, such as marijuana.3

 Drugs undergo four stages within the body: absorption, distribution, metabolism, and excretion.
 After a drug is administered, it is absorbed into the bloodstream.
-The pulmonary system then distributes the drug throughout the body.
-After the drug has had its intended effect, it is metabolized by the body.
-The drug is then excreted, primarily through urine or feces.
+The circulatory system then distributes the drug throughout the body.
+Then it is metabolized by the body.
+The drug and its metabolites are then excreted.5,6

 Step 1: Absorption

-- Transdermal administration of illicit drugs is not as common as oral administration or injection.
-Substances that are administered this way may be done so through a patch applied to the skin and then absorbed into the body.
-Once the drug is absorbed through the skin, it enters the bloodstream to be carried throughout the body.11 An example of a drug administered this way is the fentanyl patch.12
+- Transdermal administration—The misuse of drugs via this route is not as common as oral administration or injection.
+Substances that are administered this way may be done so through a patch applied to the skin, which allows the drug to be absorbed into the bloodstream and circulate throughout the body.11 An example of a drug administered this way is the fentanyl patch.12

 Step 2: Distribution

-Before a drug can enter the central nervous system –the brain and spinal cord–it must pass through the blood-brain barrier.
-This is a system of tightly woven capillaries that is designed to prevent poisons and dangerous substances from reaching the brain.
-Drugs are specially designed to pass through this barrier.
+Before a drug can enter the central nervous system (CNS)–the brain and spinal cord–it must pass through the blood-brain barrier.
+This is a network of tightly woven capillaries that prevents many foreign substances from reaching the brain.
+Many substances are not able to effectively penetrate the CNS.5,13